 For instance, you can:

 - Offer frozen or cold items.
 Place a teething pacifier or a washcloth in the freezer for her to gnaw on and soothe her gums.

 - Provide teething toys.
 Amber teething necklaces and rubber teething toys are popular with many moms and babies.

 - Switch medicines.
 Consult with your pediatrician about trying new medicines to see if one works better than the other.
-For instance, if Tylenol hasn’t been cutting it, see if giving Motrin will help.

 It can be hard to know what to do when your teething baby won’t sleep unless held suddenly.
 He won’t stop crying hysterically at night, and screams when he’s laid down flat in his crib.

 Thankfully, you now know that going back to your routine, balanced with tending to his needs, is key to getting back the sleep you used to have.
 You won’t be starting from square one, but by going back to your old habits, you can replace these new ones that are leaving you exhausted.